loganrath/cist608/module-01.md

     due: August 29 @ 11:59pm
     url: https://blackboard.albany.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_170260_1&nav=discussion_board_entry&conf_id=_276906_1&forum_id=_590089_1
     icon: comments text-warning
     description: Participate in this week's discussion board where you will tell us which research paradigm most resonates with you and why.
-See Blackboard for more specifics.
+Respond to your classmates noting similarities and differences.
+Elaborate on how that might effect any potential collaboration.

 ---